 This plant tends to flop as it grows.
-I’ve tied mine up with jute string to keep the stems upright.
-If the plant is getting too leggy or you want it to grow denser, then can always tip prune off the new growth.
+I’ve tied mine up with jute string (and now clear ties) and stakes to keep the stems upright.
+If the plant is getting too leggy or you want it to grow denser, then you can always tip prune off the new growth.
 Cutting the stems back should force out new growth at the base.

 Speaking of a Lady Valentine plant getting leggy, they’re prone to growing long stems over time.
-It’s the nature of their growth to occasionally lose lower leaves and as more foliage forms at the top, they become a bit top-heavy.
+It’s the nature of their growth to occasionally lose lower leaves.
+As more foliage forms at the top, they become a bit top-heavy.

-If yours isn’t putting out new growth at the base to cover the stems like mine is, you can prune them off 2-3 of nodes above the soil line to force out new growth.
+If yours isn’t putting out new growth at the base to cover the stems like mine is, you can try pruning a couple of stems down leaving out 2-3 nodes above the soil line to force out new growth.

 Just make sure your Pruners Are Clean & Sharp before you do any pruning.

-I’ve propagated Aglaonemas by division.
-My 6″ Siam Aurora that you see right below “light/exposure” and in the video could easily be divided into 2 plants.
+I’ve propagated aglaonemas by division and stem cuttings.
+My 6″ A. Siam Aurora could easily be divided into 2 plants.

-If you’ve pruned leggy stems off, you can also try propagation via the stem cutting method.
-Cut stems that are 4-10″ long and propagate them in a light mix.
+If you’ve pruned leggy stems off, you can also try propagation via the stem-cutting method.
+Cut stems that are 4-10″ long and propagate them in a light mix or in water.
 I take off the majority of lower leaves because they usually die anyway and new growth will eventually emerge.

-I’ve rooted Aglaonema stems in water but never got around to planting them in the soil because I gave them away.
+I currently have Aglaonema Silver Bay cuttings rooted in water that are ready to be planted.
+I’ve rooted Aglaonema stems in water successfully but never got around to planting them in the soil because I gave them away.
 I’m not sure how they transfer over from water into the soil for the long haul.
 I’ve heard both yes and no.

-I worked in the interior landscaping trade for a few years.
-On commercial accounts, I saw Agalonemas infested with mealybugs, spider mites, and scale.
+I worked in the interior landscaping trade for seven years.
+On commercial accounts, I saw agalonemas infested with mealybugs, spider mites, and scale.

 Pests can travel from houseplant to houseplant fast and multiply like crazy so make sure you get them under control as soon as you spot them.